 Both accounts date back to the year 1853.
 However, versions of fried potato slices were published in several cookbooks much earlier, 1822, 1832, and 1877.

 Saratoga Chips as a local delicacy remained popular until the Prohibition era.
 An enterprising salesman named Herman Lay popularized the product throughout the Southeast in 1932.
 Lay’s Potato Chips were the first big-name brand, but today one will find many other products on the market and a multitude of variations.

-As for the holiday, it is not clear when or who first invented it, but chip in and join the celebrations.
-Invite some friends over to try some of the most unusual flavors, like seaweed, buffalo wing and ketchup.
-See if anyone dares to try and eat just one!
+It isn't clear when/who established the holiday, but chip in and join the celebration.
+Invite friends over to try some most unusual flavors, like seaweed, buffalo wing and ketchup.
+See if anyone dares eat just one!

 Sweet 'n' Salty

 Like the sweet along with the salty?
 Try this recipe for a different way to celebrate...